89pleasure/cities2-no-unique-buildings/README.md

 **Unlimited unique buildings for your town**

 This mod allows you to create as many unique buildings as you want.
-It is currently in the BETA phase and therefore only supports signature buildings.
+It is currently in the BETA phase and therefore could break game mechanics.

 ## Updates